alextanhongpin/ideas/principles.md

 ## Cargo Cult

 A.k.a copy-paste programming.
 A style of software development where you ignore how a piece of code works and its relationship with the code around it.

+## Deciding on Technology Stack

+It's not about using the latest technology - it's about using what makes sense.
+In order to achieve that, you need to develop a good intuition on what technology will stand the test of time.
+Take for example, blockchain.
+During the time it was release, do you have the correct intuition on where it will be in the next 5 years?

+## Business before Technology

+It's important not to value technology and abandon business.
+There has to be a sweet spot of focus for both, since they should co-exist together.
+Value tech and business (and people too).

+## Full Stack Myth

+A lot of people call themselves a full stack developer - overestimating their capabilities.
+I prefer the title `developer` - it's plain and humble.
+If I ask someone how many bugs they have created and how they value themselves after that, most of them would be embarrased to admit they are a full stack anymore.
+People make mistakes.
+Stay humble.